tencent cloud

 Capability Comparison

-Tencent Cloud TDMQ for RabbitMQ Serverless Edition is based on an innovative storage-compute separation architecture, fully compatible with the AMQP 0-9-1 protocol and open-source RabbitMQ components and concepts.
-Through architecture upgrades, it effectively resolves common stability issues in the open-source version, such as split-brain and message backlog, offering advantages like stability, security, and flexible scaling.
+TDMQ for RabbitMQ Serverless Edition of Tencent Cloud adopts an innovative storage-compute separation architecture, and it is fully compatible with the AMQP 0-9-1 protocol and all components and concepts of open-source RabbitMQ.
+Through architecture upgrades, it effectively addresses common stability issues seen in the open-source version, such as split-brain and message backlogs.
+Serverless Edition provides strengths, such as stability, security, and flexible scaling.

-TDMQ for RabbitMQ Serverless Edition vs. the original managed open-source series difference comparison as follows:
+After comparison, the detailed differences between TDMQ for RabbitMQ Serverless Edition and the original Managed Edition series are as follows:

 Architecture and Availability Comparison